apache/apisix-website/blog/en/blog/2022/09/21/apache-apisix-v3-preview.md

 APISIX has always invested heavily in observability support, supporting almost all observability components, such as [Zipkin](https://apisix.apache.org/blog/2022/02/28/apisix-integration-opentelemetry-plugin), [Apache SkyWalking](https://apisix.apache.org/blog/2021/12/07/apisix-integrate-skywalking-plugin/), [Datadog](https://apisix.apache.org/blog/2021/11/12/apisix-datadog/), and more.
 Various logging components are also supported, but most are carried out in the application layer.

 Apache APISIX will add more transport layer observability support in 3.0.
-For example, the support for [Prometheus](https://apisix.apache.org/docs/apisix/plugins/prometheus/) and various logs has been added, which not only enables users to observe the problems of application layer traffic easily but also enables users to check the operation status of transport layer traffic.
+For example, the support for [Prometheus](https://apisix.apache.org/docs/apisix/plugins/prometheus/) and various logs has been added, enabling users to observe the problems of application layer traffic easily and enabling users to check the operation status of transport layer traffic.

 ### Integrating the OpenAPI Specification